AdobeDocs/experience-manager-cloud-service.en/help/assets/developer-reference-material-apis.md

 Most of asset processing is executed based on **[!UICONTROL Processing Profiles]** configuration by [asset microservices](asset-microservices-configure-and-use.md#get-started-using-asset-microservices), and does not require developer extensions.

-For the post-processing worfklow configuration, standard AEM Workflows with extensions (e.g., custom steps can be used).
+For the post-processing workflow configuration, standard AEM Workflows with extensions (e.g., custom steps can be used).
 Review the following subsection to understand, which workflow steps can be used in the asset post-processing workflows.

 ### Workflow steps in post-processing workflow {#post-processing-workflows-steps}